 Find it: 421 St Vincent St., hotelwilliamgray.com

-The vibe: Every inch of this luxe hotel is just begging to be captured on camera.
-From the see-through staircases to the fresh foliage and the raindrop-like light fixtures effortlessly hanging from the ceiling in the lobby, you might just want to extend your staycation for another few days.
+The vibe: Every square inch of this luxe hotel is made to be shared on Instagram.
+From the lucite staircases to the fresh foliage and the raindrop-like light fixtures dangling from the ceiling in the lobby, you’ll be tempted to extend your staycation just to absorb the aesthetic a bit more.
+And the suites themselves—pure class.
+When I tell you the marble bathroom feels like your own mini-spa!

 Average cost: $200 to $700 per night